So before the summer ends where the rain starts pouring almost every day, our family went to Baguio for a quick getaway.

 Our next stop: Mini Golf at Camp John Hay.
-It has 18 golf courses that represents different animals which makes the game more enjoyable for kids and kids at heart.
+It has 18 golf courses that represent different animals which makes the game more enjoyable for kids and kids at heart.
 You can rent your own golf club and ball at the information desk.
-They will also provide your own score card.
+They will also provide your own scorecard.
 Rental fee is for 100php++.

 I am proud of my son because he has no fear in animals (unlike me!)
 In fact, he almost cried when the picture taking has finished.
 Again, next time son.

 The rain started pouring heavily and decided to call it a day.

 The rain did not stop so we stayed at the condominium that night and had our dinner delivered by Jollibee hehe.
 End of Day 2.

 A sunny morning at La Trinidad, Benguet!
 Our Baguio getaway is not complete without the fresh strawberry picking.
 1 kilo of strawberry costs 400php.
 You can also take photos of yourself with these blooming sunflowers for 20php / unlimited shots.

 Every trip is meaningless without grabbing some pasalubong.

 Where to buy the best Baguio delicacies?
 Where else could that be?
 Of course, at Good Shepherd!
 After we bought pasalubong, we went back to Bonbel Condominium to check out and took some family pictures before we finally leave the place.

 |Our mandatory wacky family picture 🙂|